mbiesiad/awesome-astronomy/README.md

 ### Other

 * [NASA's citizen science projects](https://science.nasa.gov/citizenscience) - Collaborations between scientists and interested members of the public.
+* [IASC](http://iasc.cosmosearch.org/) - The International Astronomical Search Collaboration is a citizen science program that provides high-quality astronomical data to citizen scientists around the world.

 ## Sources for scientific papers